Because I can; castle-of-secrets.tumblr.com

 P.S.
 It’s my first time writing smut, so please tell me if it needs improvement.
 Enjoy!! :D

-textualselection asked: How about super fluffy with Draco all up at arms because Harry has made him a cup of tea and they both know how notoriously picky Draco is about his tea and why didn't Harry just let the house-elves make it as usual instead of setting himself up for a dramatic failure at tea perfection...
+textualselection said: How about super fluffy with Draco all up at arms because Harry has made him a cup of tea and they both know how notoriously picky Draco is about his tea and why didn't Harry just let the house-elves make it as usual instead of setting himself up for a dramatic failure at tea perfection...
 The tea is perfect.
 Fluff ensues.

 "Here.
 Drink up."